 - 4 units of internship credit: 16 hours per week at the intern site

-Student interns are closely monitored by the LA Center staff and faculty and are expected to receive a true learning experience at their internships.
+Student interns are closely monitored by ELA staff and faculty and are expected to receive a true learning experience at their internships.
 Opportunities are available in a range of internship positions at a broad spectrum of intern sites, including, but not limited to:

 - 20th Century Fox